microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/industrydata-azuredatalakeconnector-post.md

 ## Request body

-In the request body, supply a JSON representation of the [industryDataConnector](../resources/industrydata-industrydataconnector.md) object.
+In the request body, supply a JSON representation of the [azureDataLakeConnector](../resources/industrydata-azureDataLakeConnector.md) object.

-You can specify the following properties when you create an **industryDataConnector**.
+You can specify the following properties when you create an **azureDataLakeConnector**.

 | Property    | Type   | Description                               |
 | :---------- | :----- | :---------------------------------------- |